usnistgov/feasst/README.rst

 Documentation
 =======================

 See https://pages.nist.gov/feasst.
-View documentation for your specific version by `downloading FEASST <https://github.com/usnistgov/feasst/tags>`_ and opening the html/index.html file as shown by the following Bash commands.
+View documentation for your specific version using feasst-menu, or by `downloading FEASST <https://github.com/usnistgov/feasst/tags>`_ and opening the html/index.html file as shown by the following Bash commands.

 .. code-block:: bash